alvertogit/codetest/README.md

 ## HOW TO RUN EXERCISE 1

-The way to to run exercise 1 is simple.
-Just go to Exercise1 folder and execute:
+The way to run Exercise 1 is simple.
+Just go to **Exercise1** folder and execute:

 ```bash
 ~/codetest/Exercise1$ python main.py